Fracture

 NSAID

-S may delay healing
+S (which may delay bone healing)

 Immobilization